 The Resources & Audit Committee and School Improvement & Safeguarding Committee are sub-committees of the main board of governors.
-The meetings are held in tandem and they formally met 3 times during the year.
+The meetings are held in tandem and they formally met three times during the period.
+Due to the move to NEST, these meetings were merged into the Full Governing Body meetings.